Visit the 10th arrondissement of Paris

 Canal Saint-Martin

-La Porte Saint-Martin
+The Porte Saint-Martin

-The 10th arrondissement is one of the oldest districts in Paris, with a history dating back to Roman times.
+The 10th arrondissement is one of the oldest districts in Paris, with a history going back to Roman times.
 The district was the cradle of Parisian industrialization in the 19th century, with the opening of numerous factories and manufacturing plants.
 Today, traces of this period remain in the district's industrial architecture, with buildings such as the Gare du Nord and Gare de l'Est being emblematic examples of 19th-century railway architecture.

 If you're interested in history, a visit to the Musée de la Chasse et de la Nature is a must.
 Located in a 17th-century mansion, the museum houses a collection of artworks and artifacts that tell the story of hunting and nature in France.
 Architecture buffs shouldn't miss a visit to the Villa Poissonnière, an Art Nouveau building built in 1900 by architect Jules Lavirotte.